PAGE UNDER ACTIVE DEVELOPMENT

 The Original Guardians

-This collection features staff from the Forestry Division’s first 30 years, beginning with the recruitment of William G. Lang from Grenada in 1946.
+The image collection below features staff from the Forestry Division’s first 30 years, beginning with the recruitment of William G. Lang from Grenada in 1946.
 Lang served as Forest Supervisor until his retirement in 1971.
-He was supported at the senior management level by George Durrant Glasgow, Archibald Gajadhar, and Gabriel “Coco” Charles.
+He was supported at the senior management level by George Durrant Glasgow, Archibald “Archie” Gajadhar, and Gabriel “Coco” Charles.
 After Lang retired, George Glasgow took over management, followed temporarily by David Moore, a UK forester, the-then Conservator of Forests for Trinidad and Tobago who was assigned to Saint Lucia to help implement the first forest management plan.
 Gabriel Charles succeeded Lang in 1972.
-Forest officers included Joseph Clarke, Gonzague Carasco, Gregor Hall, Emmaneul Theodore, and Lawerence Antoine, while Stanley John, Leonard Cherbin, and Kenneth Kerr served as forest guards.
+Forest officers included Joseph Clarke, Gonzague Carasco, Gregor Hall, Emmaneul Theodore, and Lawerence Antoine, while Stanley John, Leonard Cherbin, and Kenneth Kerr served as forest guards and Crown Lands wardens.

-The images below were contributed by Rolfe Leary who was a United States Peace Corps volunteer, during his time in Saint Lucia.
-He was based in the newly constructed forestry resthouse at Edmund Forest.
+The images below were contributed by Rolfe Leary who was a United States Peace Corps volunteer to Saint Lucia in the early 1960s.
+He was stationed at the newly constructed forestry resthouse at Edmund Forest and provided technical advisory support on silviculture to the Forestry Division field staff.

 1970s to 1990s

-This collection features the staff and workers from the late 1970s into the mid to late 1990s.
-This was the era of support from the Canadian government to the Forestry Division starting from 1982 where significant investment was made in the development of technical capacity among the staff to better manage the forest resource in the application of silvicultural practice.
-This was under the Forestry Management Project that ran until 1992.
-During those days, banana production was widespread, serving as the basis for the rapid economic development the country experienced during this period.
-However, bananas were cultivated well into the mountainous interior where forests on private lands were extensively cleared for the crop with many areas within the forest reserves squatted upon by landless farmers who destroyed the forest to grow bananas.
-This era saw the high-profile development of the wildlife conservation programme with efforts centred on the conservation of the St. Lucia Amazon (St. Lucia Parrot) that by the late 1970s had been reduced significantly in numbers to just over an estimated 100 or so birds remaining in the wild.
-Several overseas-based conservation organizations worked closely with the Division to conserve the parrot, while other programmes were launched on conservation of the endangered St. Lucia Whiptail and the St. Lucia Thrasher, the other important conservation priorities.
-This period also saw the development of forest-based eco-tourism, the first examples in the Eastern Caribbean.
-Several United States Peace Corps volunteers were assigned to work with the Forestry Division on various conservation initiatives during that time.
-By the mid-1990s the Forestry Division has been upgraded to a Department within the Ministry of Agriculture.
+The photo collection below features the staff from the late 1970s into the mid to late 1990s.
+This was the era of support from the Canadian government to the Forestry Division starting from 1982 where significant investment was made in the development of technical capacity among the staff to better manage the forest resource.
+During those days, banana production was widespread, contributing to the rapid economic development of the country.
+However, the crop was cultivated well into the mountainous interior where forests were extensively cleared for cultivation including places within the forest reserves illegally by landless farmers.
+The damage to the forests led to massive degradation, soil loss and habitat destruction with stepped-up efforts to curb illegal squatting in the forest.
+This era also saw commencement the high-profile St. Lucia Parrot conservation programme.
+As a result of habitat loss and hunting the parrot population had dropped to just over an estimated 100 or so birds by the late 1970s.
+Several overseas-based conservation organizations worked closely with the Division to conserve the parrot, while other programmes were launched on conservation of other endangered wildlife, following the parrot conservation programme.
+This period also saw the development of forest-based eco-tourism, among the first examples in the Eastern Caribbean.
+By the mid-1990s the Forestry Division was upgraded to a Department within the Ministry of Agriculture..

 Staff at the Forestry Division headquarters in George V Park, Castries in 1981 (photo source: Forestry Dept.)